 Is it safe to use a second-hand baby mattress?

-The latest information provided by Red Nose states that “there is no detectable increase in risk using a second-hand cot mattress so long as it’s clean, not torn and well-fitting.”
+The latest information provided by Red Nose states that “there is no detectable increase in risk using one second hand so long as it’s clean, not torn and well-fitting.”
 Of course, if you are in any doubt as to the cleanliness and condition of a mattress, err on the side of caution and look for another one.

-Know a cot mattress we should add to our list?
+Know a baby mattress we should add to our list?
 Contact us and let us know.

 Read this: How to set up a cot for safe sleep